javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/01-recursion/article.md

 - Either an array of people.
 - Or an object with *departments*.

-For web-developers there are much better known examples: HTML and XML documents.
+For web-developers there are much better-known examples: HTML and XML documents.

 In the HTML document, an *HTML-tag* may contain a list of:
 - Text pieces.